Tech-invite3GPPspaceIETFspace

 Step 12d/e.

-The target MN or/and other candidate MN(s) sends the SgNB Release Request message(s) to other candidate SN(s), if configured.
+If the target MN is configured with other candidate PCell(s) associated with other candidate SN(s) than the target SN, the target MN sends the SgNB Release Request message(s) to the corresponding candidate SN(s).
+Other candidate MN(s) send(s) the SgNB Release Request message(s) to other candidate SN(s), if configured.
 The other candidate SN(s) acknowledges the release request.

 Step 13a.